MindokRuvaak/DIT962-Lab1-Sorting/analysis.md

 # When would you reccomend each algorithm?

-- Is there a size cutoff at which a different algorithm becomes best? & How does the type of test data affect which algorithm you should choose?
+## Is there a size cutoff at which a different algorithm becomes best? & How does the type of test data affect which algorithm you should choose?

-- - Insertion sort is best in all categories at a low number of data values, n <= 30, and still best for almost sorted arrays upp to n <= 3000.
+- Insertion sort is best in all categories at a low number of data values, n <= 30, and still best for almost sorted arrays upp to n <= 3000.
 Insertion sort always performs best for sorted arrays
-- - Quick sort is the best at sorting random arrays for n >= 100 but does not perform well with nearly sorted arrays and extreamly poorly with sorted arrays.
+- Quick sort is the best at sorting random arrays for n >= 100 but does not perform well with nearly sorted arrays and extreamly poorly with sorted arrays.
-- - Merge sort is decent in all cases and performs the best for lager data sets espesially for somewhat sorted arrays
+- Merge sort is decent in all cases and performs the best for lager data sets espesially for somewhat sorted arrays

-- Which should you choose if you don’t know anything about the test data? & Are there circumstances when you should definitely avoid a certain algorithm?
+## Which should you choose if you don’t know anything about the test data? & Are there circumstances when you should definitely avoid a certain algorithm?

-- - If you know nothing about the data set, merge sort is an all round decent algorithm and a good middleground not overly dependent on data sets.
+- If you know nothing about the data set, merge sort is an all round decent algorithm and a good middleground not overly dependent on data sets.
-- - If you know the data is at least almost sorted, don't use quickSort.
-If you have a large set of data, avoid insertionSort unless you know all data is already sorted.
+- If you know the data is at least almost sorted, don't use quickSort.
+If you have a large set of data, avoid insertionSort unless you know all data is already sorted (but then why sort the data in the first place?).

 # Benchmark results